loiccoyle/loiccoyle.github.io/content/posts/cli_help_readme.md

 - close the code block

 > Make sure to use the same start and end markers in the `awk` command and the `README.md` file.

-Feel free to tweak this snippet to your needs.

 ## Setup the workflow